zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 How did that affect my numbers?

-By now I was tired of dealing with the 32bit nonsense of Tomb Raider and had put all my eggs in the proverbial DOTA2 basket, so I again fired up a round, went to AFK in jungle, and checked my debug prints.
+By now I was tired of dealing with the 32bit nonsense of Tomb Raider and had put all my eggs in the proverbial DOTA2 basket, so I again fired up a round, went to AFK in jungle, and checked my debug prints while my team raged in voice.

 ```
 COMPILE 55699